-Last week saw the beginning of Ramadan.
-For those unfamiliar with it, Ramadan is the holy month of the Islamic calendar often involving a period of fasting during daylight hours.
+Ramadan is the holy month of the Islamic calendar often involving a period of fasting during daylight hours.

-At the same time, coronavirus continues to cause major issues across the UK.
+Meanwhile, coronavirus continues to cause major issues across the UK.
 As a result of this combo, we’ve outlined five top tips below for supporting staff during this time:

 As with most matters, it’s important to have honest and open communication with staff likely to be affected.
 Especially if they’re working from home.
 Remember that individuals may initially be hesitant to approach senior figures.
 This is particularly true when these commitments could impact their performance.
 Line managers should remain approachable and understanding to the situation.
 Make sure they are available to contact via video calling during work hours.